How to Pass the Cabin Crew Assessment Day Group Exercise

 "Will we make the task a success or a complete failure?"

-The big question here is why the group exercise is part of the assessment day?
+The big question is why the group exercise is part of the assessment day.

-The job requires you to work in group, deal with various scenarios (there are no two flights the same), be pressured by time, weather or other stress factors, communicate clearly with people of various backgrounds and positions, listen to instructions or complaints and make quick decisions.
+The job requires you to work in a group, deal with various scenarios (there are no two flights the same), and be pressured by time, climate, or other stress factors.
+You are expected to communicate openly with people of diverse backgrounds and positions, listen to instructions or complaints and make quick decisions.

-The assessors need to see that you are capable of doing all of this.
+The assessors need to see that you can do all of this.

-You will be facing a complex task in a group of 8-12 people.
-All the applicants will display their own personality: some will be very loud and dominating, while others are shy and reserved.
-The group dynamic will reveal each candidate’s individual personality and behavior, and this is how the assessors can predict how each candidate is likely to behave in their future work environment.
-Also, they can predict how you are likely to react in specific situations.
+You will face a complex task in a group of 8-12 people.
+All the applicants will display their personalities: some are very loud and dominating, while others are shy and reserved.
+The group dynamic will reveal each candidate's personality and behavior, which is how the assessors can predict how each candidate is likely to behave in their future work environment.
+Also, they can estimate how you are likely to react in specific situations.

 You will be assessed on the following competencies: